0xJs/RedTeaming_CheatSheet/windows-ad/Domain-Privilege-Escalation.md

 ```

 #### Check for user to impersonate
 - Preferably a user that would be admin on the machine (Check BloodHound).
-Maybe another command to check if user is admin on a machine?
-Is that possible?
-We should check!
 - User should not be part of "Protected Users group" or accounts with the "This account is sensitive and cannot be delegated" right
 ```
-Get-DomainUser | ? {!($_.memberof -Match "Protected Users")} | select samaccountname, memberof
+Get-NetLocalGroupMember -ComputerName <TARGET> -GroupName Administrators Get-DomainUser | ? {!($_.memberof -Match "Protected Users")} | select samaccountname, memberof
 ```